Frequently Asked Questions

 How much French language instruction will my child receive?

 The Priory Kindergarten is designed to provide an intensive start to French learning.
 From Grades 1 – 6, the language instruction is 65% English and 35% French.
 Students receive instruction in French on a daily basis, in a variety of subject areas.
 Students attend daily French classes taught by French language specialists.
 In addition, both the Art and Physical Education programs are instructed in French.

 What types of field trips will my child have the opportunity to participate in?

 From Kindergarten through Grade 6, The Priory children have many opportunities to enjoy authentic learning experiences outside the classroom walls.
-These class and school-wide field trips include the Biosphere, Biodome, Botanical Gardens, Ecomuseum, Château Ramezay, Camp Papillon, Cap St. Jacques, Ski Trip, CEPSUM, VISTA Senior's Residence, Montclair Residence in NDG, Museums, Montreal Symphony Orchestra and various theater performances.
+These class and school-wide field trips include the Biosphere, Biodome, Botanical Gardens, Ecomuseum, Château Ramezay, Camp Papillon, Cap St. Jacques, Ski Trip, Owl's Head, VISTA Senior's Residence, Montclair Residence in NDG, Museums, Montreal Symphony Orchestra and various theater performances.

 What is the school's total ENROLLMENT?

 The Priory School is home to 165 students.

 What is the average class size?